U.N.'s FAO receives $17 mln for Ukraine grain storage | Headlines

 U.N.'s FAO receives $17 mln for Ukraine grain storage

+The United Nations' food agency said it had received $17 million from Japan to address grain storage problems in Ukraine and increase its exports as global food prices remain near record levels amid war in the country.

-The United Nations' food agency said it had received $17 million to address grain storage problems in Ukraine and increase exports as global food prices remain near record levels amid war in the country.
+The United Nations' food agency said it had received $17 million from Japan to address grain storage problems in Ukraine and increase its exports as global food prices remain near record levels amid war in the country.
+The funds would help Ukraine, the world's fourth-largest grains exporter, store produce from the current July-August harvest in plastic sleeves and modular storage containers, the U.N.
+Food and Agriculture Organisation (FAO) said.

+Ukraine's Black Sea ports have stopped operating since the Feb.
+24 Russian invasion, halting its maritime exports and leaving its silos full of grain.
+Food prices have soared in response, triggering a global food crisis and protests in developing countries.
+"Ukraine's farmers are feeding themselves and millions more people around the world," said Rein Paulsen, Director of the FAO's emergencies and resilience office.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)